The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Conclusions

 \section{Conclusions}

 We have presented the Black-Box Simplex Architecture, a methodology for constructing safe CPS from unverified black-box high-level controllers.
-The main tradeoff present in Black-Box Simplex is that the decision module has increased complexity, and for the system to perform smoothly, it must be able to quickly verify command sequences.
+Unlike the classical Simplex design, the baseline controller does not need to be statically verified and can even be incorrect.
+The tradeoff is that the decision module performs more extensive runtime checking and stores backup command sequences produced by the black-box baseline controller at previous time steps.
+The complexity of runtime checking depends on the nature of the system model.
+For deterministic models, simulation suffices.
+However, if the model has uncertainty then we need to perform online reachability analysis.

-This itself is not an easy problem.
-For example, in the case of using Black-Box Simplex with end-to-end machine learning, in addition to runtime verification of command sequences, the decision module would also need to run its own perception logic to make sense of the environment, further increasing the computational burden.
-With the proposed approach, however, we have reduced the difficult problem of proving high-level safety to a simpler problem of \emph{performance optimization} of the decision module logic.
-Black-Box Simplex provides a feasible path for the verification of systems that are otherwise unverifiable in practice.
+\bsa reduces the difficult problem of proving high-level safety to a simpler problem of \emph{performance optimization}: ensuring that the runtime checking completes before a decision is needed.
+The practicality of the approach was demonstrated through two significant case studies, including a mid-air collision avoidance system for groups of F-16 aircraft created from imperfect logic encoded in neural networks.
+This case study involves a highly complex nonlinear system with over a hundred dimensional variables and a neural-network-based controller.
+Black-Box Simplex provides a feasible path for runtime verification of systems that are otherwise unverifiable in practice.

+\textbf{Acknowledgement.} This material is based upon work supported by National Science Foundation (NSF) under grant numbers OIA-2134840, OIA-2040599, CCF-1918225, CCF-1954837 and CPS-1446832, the Office of Naval Research (ONR) under grants N000142112719 and N000142212156, and the Air Force Office of Scientific Research (AFOSR) under award numbers FA9550-19-1-0288, FA9550-21-1-0121, FA9550-22-1-0450.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF, United States Air Force or the United States Navy.
+An early version of this work was presented in the CAADCPS 2021 workshop under the title ``Safe CPS from Unsafe Controllers''~\cite{mehmood2021safe}.